-February 14, 2023
+March 22, 2023

-Chairman Kerschen and Members of the Committee,
+Chairman Rahjes and Members of the Committee,

 I am Nick Hernandez, City Manager of Dodge City.
 Thank you for the opportunity to provide testimony in support of Senate Bill (SB) 120.
 As proposed, the bill amends two statutes pertaining to water infrastructure projects.
+SB 120 is identical to House Bill 2047 which was passed last month by your committee, as amended.

 Section 1 amends K.S.A.
-65-163 to allow the replacement of water distribution systems to annually be certified by qualified staff of a public water supply entity.
+65-163 to allow the replacement of water distribution systems to annually certified by qualified staff of a public water supply entity.
 Currently, the statute only allows certification of water distribution system extension projects.
 Dodge City has an engineering department and is qualified to perform the certifications.
 The adoption of this amendment will allow public water supply systems to more efficiently complete water line extensions and replacements without unnecessarily burdening Kansas Department of Health and Environment staff with this task.